-Change to Full-time Summer SWS
+• Change to Full-time Summer SWS

-• The 40 percent savings requirement previously required under the full-time summer SWS employment option has been removed.
+• The 40 percent savings requirement previously required under the full-time summer SWS employment option was eliminated in 2019-20.
+This policy will be continued in 2020-21.
 Please see Chapter 2 for more information.

-SWS Reserves
+• SWS Reserves

-- Allocations are based on the institution's calculated percentage of available program resources as adjusted by historical utilization performance. - Institutions will be notified on 2019-20 SWS initial allocations via email, as soon as possible, and no later than June 28, 2019. - Initial allocations represent approximately 75 percent of an estimated final allocation amount for 2019-20. - Once 2018-19 SWS activity is fully complete, typically in early to mid-August, allocations will be recalculated and adjusted to ensure that institutions receive 100 percent of the appropriate amount. - Please note that opportunities to redistribute SWS funds throughout 2019-20 are anticipated.
-We welcome requests for supplemental SWS funding once 100 percent institutional allocations have been issued.
+- Allocations are based on the institution's calculated percentage of available program resources as adjusted by historical utilization performance. - Institutions will be notified on 2020-21 SWS initial allocations via email, as soon as possible, and no later than June 30, 2020. - Initial allocations represent approximately 75 percent of an estimated final allocation amount for 2020-21. - Once 2019-20 SWS activity is fully complete, typically in early to mid-August, allocations will be recalculated and adjusted to ensure that institutions receive 100 percent of the appropriate amount. - Please note that opportunities to significantly redistribute SWS funds between institutions during 2020-21 are not anticipated.

-Employer Match Rates
+• Employer Match Rates

-• 2019-20 employer types and associated maximum reimbursement and minimum match rates will remain at 2018-19 levels, as follows:
+• 2020-21 employer types and associated maximum reimbursement and minimum match rates will remain at 2019-20 levels, as follows: